Pratītyasamutpāda: Bucknell's thesis

 Roderick S. Bucknell analysed four versions of the twelve nidanas, to explain the existence of various versions of the pratitya-samutpada sequence.
-The twevefold version is the "standard version," in which vijnana refers to sensual consciousness.
+The twelvefold version is the "standard version", in which vijnana refers to sensual consciousness.
 According to Bucknell, the "standard version" of the twelve nidanas developed out of an ancestor version, which in turn was derived two different versions that understand consciousness (vijñana) and name and form (namarupa) differently.

 According to Bucknell, SN 35.106 describes a non-linear "branched version" of dependent origination in which consciousness is derived from the coming together of the sense organs and the sense objects (and thus represents sense perception).
-The Mahānidānasutta (DN 15) describes a "looped version," in which consciousness and nama-rupa condition each other.
+The Mahānidānasutta (DN 15) describes a "looped version", in which consciousness and nama-rupa condition each other.
 It also describes consciousness descending into the womb.
 According to Bucknell, "some accounts of the looped version state explicitly that the chain of causation goes no further back than the loop.

 Waldron also mentions idea that in early Buddhism, consciousness may have been understood as having these two different aspects (basic consciousness or sentience and cognitive sense consciousness).
 While these two aspects were largely undifferentiated in early Buddhist thought, these two aspects and their relation was explicated in later Buddhist thought, giving rise to the concept of alaya-vijñana.